Web Analytics

 Whether you actively soothe your baby to sleep or your baby goes to sleep on his own, he learns to recognize it as a pattern.
 Swaddling, rocking, nursing, pacifier, bottle, swing, car seat, Daddy’s arms… through these experiences our babies learn how to go to sleep and return to sleep.

-Babies wake when they are hungry, wet, or unwell – in other words, when they have a need greater than their need to sleep.
-But they don’t wake up because they want to bounce on an exercise ball, swing in their swing, or go for a car ride… they wake because they established a sleep association and now need it to go back to sleep.
+Babies wake when they are hungry, wet, unwell, or need our attention – in other words, when they have a need greater than their need to sleep.
+They don’t wake up because they want to bounce on an exercise ball, swing in their swing, or go for a car ride - those are simply things we do that they come to recognize as a pattern.

 They want to go back to sleep.